MediaCrush/MediaCrush/README.md

 friends.
 This readme documents contributor guidelines and installation instructions.
 For information on the official MediaCrush instance, see https://mediacru.sh/about

-Support us on GitTip? https://www.gittip.com/mediacrush/
+Support us on Gittip? https://www.gittip.com/mediacrush/

 ## Developer Docs